-Several members of the Primary Care Unit are holders of substantial awards from the Wellcome Trust, including Professor Mary Dixon-Woods, RAND Professor of Health Services Research and Dr Robbie Duschinsky, who leads the Applied Social Science Group (ASSG).
-Robbie is currently Principal Investigator on a New Investigator Award from the Wellcome Trust and is happy to offer advice to potential candidates seeking Wellcome funding opportunities.
+Several members of the Primary Care Unit are holders of substantial awards from Wellcome, including Professor Mary Dixon-Woods, RAND Professor of Health Services Research and Dr Robbie Duschinsky, who leads the Applied Social Science Group (ASSG).
+Robbie is currently Principal Investigator on a New Investigator Award from Wellcome and is happy to offer advice to potential candidates seeking Wellcome funding opportunities.
 Contact him by email here and read about the Living Assessment programme of research funded by Wellcome.